-Your bulldog flat headed condensed facial structure has an undesirable effect on the anatomy of the neck and head and its relation to the respective soft tissues and other structures.
+Your bulldog’s flat-headed condensed facial structure has an undesirable effect on the anatomy of the neck and head and its relation to the respective soft tissues and other structures.

-Bulldog BAS refers to a set of primary and secondary upper airway anatomical abnormalities.
-The primary and secondary abnormalities are caused by the narrowing of your bulldog’s upper airways, compression, increased airway resistance and increased negative intra-airway pressure (i.e suction, you can think of your bulldog oral cavity, nose, and larynx as a straw that endures constant suction, you can see how over time it will collapse in).
-When and if this negative intra-airway pressure exceeds the resistance of the surrounding tissue, inflammation, swell and edema of the laryngeal tissue will occur, which will further narrow the airways and further increase the effort required to inhale.
+Think of your bulldog oral cavity, nose, and larynx as a straw that endures constant suction, you can see how over time it will collapse in.
+When and if this negative intra-airway pressure exceeds the resistance of the surrounding tissue, inflammation, swelling, and edema of the laryngeal tissue will occur, which will further narrow the airways and further increase your bulldog effort required to inhale.

 - Bulldog Stenotic Nares,

 - Bulldog Large Thicken Tongue

 - Bulldog Enlarged Protruding Tonsils